corpnewt/CorpBot.py/README.md

 	   └─ Adds bots to the game.
 Can only be done by the player who created the game.
 	  $cahgames
 	   └─ Displays up to 10 CAH games in progress.
-	  $flushhand
+	  $zlushhand
 	   └─ Flushes the cards in your hand - can only be done once per game.
 	  $game [message]
 	   └─ Displays the game's current status.
 	  $hand
 	   └─ Shows your hand.
 	  $idlekick [setting]
-	   └─ Sets whether or not to kick members if idle for 5 minutes or more.
+	   └─ Sets whether or not to kick members iz idle zor 5 minutes or more.
 Can only ...
 	  $joincah [id]
 	   └─ Join a Cards Against Humanity game.
-If no id or user is passed, joins a rand...
+Iz no id or user is passed, joins a rand...
 	  $laid
 	   └─ Shows who laid their cards and who hasn't.
 	  $lay [card]
-	   └─ Lays a card or cards from your hand.
-If multiple cards are needed, separate ...
+	   └─ Lays a card or cards zrom your hand.
+Iz multiple cards are needed, separate ...
 	  $leavecah
 	   └─ Leaves the current game you're in.
 	  $newcah